KwikMed: University of Utah research as listed in Mayo Clinic Proceedings

 In August 2008, the Mayo Clinic Proceedings vol. 83 no. 8 issue included published the findings of research conducted at the University of Utah.
 This research compared KwikMed's model for the online delivery of healthcare to more traditional interactions between physicians and patients which typically take place in a face-to-face office setting.

 The following researchers took part in the study: Mark A. Munger, PharmD; Gregory J. Stoddard, MS; Allen R. Wenner, MD; John W. Bachman, MD; John H. Jurige, MD; Laura Poe, RN; and Diana L. Baker, RN.

-The objective: to discover if an online medical consultation could diagnosis and treat erectile dysfunction as safely as a traditional face-to-face visit with a physician.
+The objective: to discover if an online medical consultation could diagnose and treat erectile dysfunction as safely as a traditional face-to-face visit with a physician.

 The study was designed with by comparing electronic medical records.
 102,734 of these records came from KwikMed and 110,000 were the University of Utah multidisciplinary primary care systems records.
 The study then consisted of 500 stratified random sampling of e-medicine records.